Where it began. 1972.

 I am a Louisville native and a Louisville Cardinals fan through and through.
 Louisville First, Cardinals Forever.

 Thanks for visiting.
 Please subscribe to my blog.
-On Twitter, @cardsdaddy.

 Prints of some of my images are for sale.
 Go to Robert Klein's Fine Art America page.
+If there are any you see here you would like, please let me know and I will make arrangements.